This post contains affiliate links.

 Components of Power Wheels Electrical Wiring

-Before we get into how the wiring works on a Power Wheels vehicle, let's cover the basics in terms of these vehicles' components and circuits.
+Before I get into how the wiring works on a Power Wheels vehicle, let's cover the basics in terms of these vehicles' components and circuits.
 This will help you better visualize the wiring and connections later on and where the vehicle ultimately acquires and transfers power.

 The main components necessary for a Power Wheel's wiring and electrical functionality are: